ESOPHAGEAL CANCER & SSD

 TWO TYPES OF SSD BENEFITS FOR ESOPHAGEAL CANCER

 If you have esophageal cancer, then there are two types of benefits you can file for under the Social Security program: Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 In order to receive benefits, you must first file an application.
-You can do this online at Social Security’s website.
+You can do this on Social Security’s website.
 Below, please find an explanation as to each type of benefit you can apply for if you have cancer:

 Social Security Disability Insurance (SSDI):